axibase/atsd-use-cases/Expatriation/README.md

 ## Introduction

-The [Internal Revenue Service](https://www.irs.gov/) (IRS) of the United States releases quarterly reports tracking the number of expatriated citizens processed in the previous four-month period.
+The [Internal Revenue Service](https://www.irs.gov/) (IRS) of the United States releases quarterly reports tracking the number of expatriated citizens processed in the previous three-month period.
 They publish these reports via the [Federal Register](https://www.federalregister.gov/) which is the primary publication medium of the federal government and used by a number of agencies as an outreach arm to the public.

 Ostensibly, the tax bureau maintains these records instead of [Citizenship and Immigration Services](https://www.uscis.gov/) (CIS) because the IRS uses that information to adjudicate decisions regarding those expatriating citizens upon whom the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) should be levied.